pingcap/docs/auto-random.md

 - `S` is the number of shard bits.
 The value ranges from `1` to `15`.
 The default value is `5`.
 - `R` is the total length of the automatic allocation range.
 The value ranges from `32` to `64`.
 The default value is `64`.

-The value structure of an `AUTO_RANDOM` column is as follows:
+The structure of an `AUTO_RANDOM` value is as follows:

 | Total number of bits | Sign bit | Reserved bits | Shard bits | Auto-increment bits |
 |---------|---------|-------------|--------|--------------|